 Troops win seventh straight

-NORTH BAY, Ont. — Brad Chenier scored two goals and added an assist to propel the North Bay Battalion to a 4-2 victory Thursday night over the Oshawa Generals, extending the Troops’ Ontario Hockey League winning streak to seven games.
+NORTH BAY, Ont. — Kyle McDonald’s second goal of the game, at 12:26 of the third period, broke a tie and sent the North Bay Battalion to a 5-3 comeback victory Thursday night over the Peterborough Petes, extending the Troops’ Ontario Hockey League winning streak to seven games.